josephrhobbs/personal-website/source/articles/hardness-of-nonlinear-programming.md

 ### Lemmas

-I also have two lemmas to present, which will help me significantly in proving Theorem 1.
+I also have two lemmas to present, which will help me significantly in proving the main theorem.

 ::lemma[Hardness of SAT]